- Name: Aretha Franklin

-Aretha Franklin is an American Grammy Award-winning singer and songwriter.
+Aretha Franklin was an American Grammy Award-winning singer and songwriter.
 She released more than 130 singles, including “Respect,” “Think” and “Freeway of Love”.
-Her studio albums include I Never Loved a Man the Way I Love You (1967), Young, Gifted and Black (1972), and Who’s Zoomin’ Who?
+Her studio albums included I Never Loved a Man the Way I Love You (1967), Young, Gifted and Black (1972), and Who’s Zoomin’ Who?
 (1985).
 Aretha Louise Franklin was born on March 25, 1942 in Memphis, Tennessee.
-She is 1 of 5 children.
+She was 1 of 5 children.
 Her father, Clarence L. Franklin, was a Baptist minister, and her mother, Barbara, a musician.
 They separated when she was 6-year old.
 Franklin grew up in Detroit, Michigan.
 She attended Northern High School.

-Franklin has released 41 studio albums and more than 100 Billboard charted singles.
-She’s won multiple awards including 18 Grammys, 3 American Music Awards, and 3 NAACP Image Awards.
-She’s been dubbed the “Queen of Soul” for her contributions to music.
+Franklin released 41 studio albums and more than 100 Billboard charted singles.
+She won multiple awards including 18 Grammys, 3 American Music Awards, and 3 NAACP Image Awards.
+She was dubbed the “Queen of Soul” for her contributions to music.
 Franklin was inducted into the Rock and Roll Hall of Fame (1987), the UK Music Hall of Fame (2005) and the GMA Gospel Music Hall of Fame (2012).
 She was honored with the Presidential Medal of Freedom in 2005.PERSONAL